-(iv) CE/ Commercial letter issued vide Memo No. 944 dated 28.06.2021 with subject 'Billing for Cluster Sub-Station' stating that the Fixed Charges were to be levied upon Contract Demand mentioned in the cluster agreement irrespective of accepted reduction/ increase of load thereafter and was therefore contrary to the various legal provisions of the Electricity Act 2003, Regulations framed there under and even contrary to Manual of Instructions.

-(v) The Corporate Forum had wrongly adjudicated the fate of Memo No. 944 dated 28.06.2021 issued by the CE/Commercial as the same cannot be made applicable in the present case where separate bills were raised even much prior to year 2018.
+- (iii) That CE/ Commercial had issued letter Memo No. 944 dated 28.06.2021 with subject 'Billing for Cluster Sub Station' stating that the fixed charges are to be levied upon contract demand mentioned in the cluster agreement irrespective of accepted reduction/ increase of load thereafter and therefore contrary to the various legal provisions of the Electricity Act, 2003, Regulations framed there under and even contrary to Manual of Instructions. - (iv) The Corporate Forum had wrongly adjudicated the fate of Memo No. 944 dated 28.06.2021 issued by the CE/Commercial as the same cannot be made applicable in the present case where separate bills were raised even much prior to year 2018.
 The said letter assuming to be legal and valid will only have a prospective effect and under no circumstances can be made applicable from an anterior date.
 Furthermore, if such letter was applied retrospectively, the same would not only be unjust enrichment of the Distribution Licensee but would also be ultravires to the Supply Code and other regulations framed by the PSERC.
-As such, same being without jurisdiction, was liable to be ignored all together.

-- (vi) The Corporate Forum had totally failed to understand and had misread Para 4.3.3 of the Supply Code.
-It cannot be assumed and presumed that combined CD of the cluster was to prevail over the accepted A&A Form of all the constituent members.
+As such, the letter being without jurisdiction was liable to be ignored all together. - (v) The Forum had totally failed to understand and had misread Para 4.3.3 of the Supply Code.
+It cannot be assumed and presumed that combined CD of the cluster was to prevail over the accepted A&A forms of all the constituent members.
 There was no sanctity attached to the draft cluster agreement and therefore, the amendment of the combined CD was not mandatory.
-It maybe only required for ancillary purposes but not for raising bills. - E. Whether the impugned demand/ memo no. 1748 dated 20.08.2021 is in sync with object and purpose of cluster substation.
+It may be only required for ancillary purposes but not for raising bills.